gabe565/gones/README.md

   - [x] Player 2
   - [ ] External controllers
 - [x] APU implementation (audio)
+  - APU is disabled for the WASM build target.
+Emulation runs slower in WASM, causing audio to sound glitchy.
+I'm optimizing the emulation logic so that audio will be more reliable in WASM.
 - [x] Save file for games with batteries
 - [x] Save states
 - [ ] Preferences (remap controllers, video config, sound config, etc)